 Each non-executive director receives at least 50% of his or her annual director retainer in DSUs.
-DSUs vest when granted, but are not redeemable for settlement until the director ceases to be a member of the Board.
+DSUs vest when granted but are not redeemable for settlement until the director ceases to be a member of the Board.
 The number of DSUs issued is calculated for each director as the director's quarterly retainer divided by the volume weighted average trading price on the TSX for the five trading days prior to such issuance.
-For the three months ended March 31, 2020, the Company recognized a compensation expense of \$238 with a corresponding increase to contributed surplus (March 31, 2019 - \$nil).
+For the three and six months ended June 30, 2020, the Company recognized a compensation expense of \$155 and \$393 respectively, with corresponding increases to contributed surplus (June 30, 2019 - \$nil and \$nil respectively).